-The solar generator version of the Anker 555 PowerHouse (which is essentially a package that includes solar panels) features a 200W solar input with 45% higher solar charging efficiency, a unibody drop-proof structure, and 3 high-speed charging USB-C ports with a 100W max output.
+The solar generator version of the Anker 555 PowerHouse (which is essentially a package that includes solar panels) features a 200W solar charging input with 45% higher solar panel charging efficiency, a unibody drop-proof structure, and 3 high-speed charging USB-C ports with a 100W max power output.

 Anker also manufactures excellent portable power banks which are much smaller devices designed to be super portable and offer additional power to small devices like smartphones.
 They a good choice for a camping battery but even better for road trips and travel.

 Our top pick for portable power banks is the Anker 747 power bank.

 Here are some FAQs to help you better understand the terminology associated with Portable Power stations